-Ticket status in the SLA progress bar
+Ticket or task status in the SLA progress bar

-The message to the left of the SLA progress bar shows the ticket's status: In Progress, Pending, Resolved, and so on.
+The message to the left of the SLA progress bar shows the ticket's or task's status: In Progress, Pending, Resolved, and so on.
 The message to the right of the progress bar tells you how much time is remaining until the next SLA is due.

 - Changes the status message to Pending.

 - If the SLA pauses the clock when it's put into a Pending state, it marks the SLA target as paused.

 - If multiple SLAs are associated with the ticket or task, some of which pause the clock while other keep the clock running, it shows you which SLAs are paused while continuing to count time against the SLAs that keep the clock running.

 Actions when you close or cancel a ticket or task

 When you move a ticket or task to the Closed or Cancelled state, the system performs the following actions on the SLA progress bar: